smeriwether/themodern.fm/README.md

 The Modern is a podcasting network that I'm apart of with a friend.
 This repo stores the tools that I built to create the website for the network.
 Building the website creates a static site that's served via nginx on a DigitalOcean droplet.

+## Add a new podcast

+Adding a new podcast is easy,simply add the podcast's rss feed to the [FEED_URLS](https://github.com/smeriwether/themodern.fm/blob/main/build/main.rb#L13) array in `main.rb`.

+*We currently only support podcasts from [Capitvate.fm](https://captivate.fm)*

 ## Directory

 * `/template` stores the Ruby HTML templates used to create the site's content